riolubruh/YABDP4Nitro/README.md

 <img width="211" height="84" alt="Sharpness Slider Image" src="https://github.com/user-attachments/assets/62f9c117-e4ce-486a-b85f-77cb015ab049" />

-This feature allows you to combat the somewhat blurry look of streams by applying a sharpness filter.<br>
+This lets you combat the somewhat blurry look of streams by applying a sharpness filter.

 To do so, ensure the feature is enabled, then simply right-click on a stream you are viewing and adjust it!

-Video Demonstration (you might want to fullscreen to see the effect):
+Video Demonstration (you likely have to fullscreen to properly see the effect):
 <video src="https://github.com/user-attachments/assets/39d2b736-3bc8-488d-bb48-015abf5593ed">

 This feature cannot adjust the sharpness of your own stream nor can it add the sharpness user for other users.<br>